PrefectHQ/prefect/docs/orchestration/getting-started/set-up.md

 The Prefect orchestration layer lets you move from running single flows as scripts to running, monitoring, and scheduling many flows through a single web UI.

-Prefect Cloud and the Prefect Core server provide ready-to-use back end for maintaining task and flow state and inspecting their progress regardless of where you task and flow code runs.
+Prefect Cloud and the Prefect Core server provide ready-to-use backend for maintaining task and flow state and inspecting their progress regardless of where you task and flow code runs.

 ## Prefect Cloud and Core Server